omarbenites/GeneticDesignsCode/NorthCarolinaII/README.md

 ### Arguments

 ```
-set        : column with the set values
+set        : column of set values
-male       :
+male       : column of the male values
-female     : column with the female values
+female     : column of the female values
-replication: column with replication values
+replication: column of replication values
-y          : response variable
+y          : column of response variable
 name.y     : response variable name
 ```